 - Mycelium: an open source mobile Bitcoin wallet that supports RBF and is known for its user-friendly interface.

-- Exodus: a non-custodial wallet for desktop, mobile, and browser-based applications, which supports RBF.
+- Exodus: a non-custodial wallet for desktop, mobile, and browser-based applications, which supports RBF Bitcoin transactions.

-- Trezor: an open source Bitcoin wallet that’s RF compatible.
+- Trezor: Trezor is an open source Bitcoin hardware wallet that offers bump fee feature.

 - Ledger Live: the official desktop and mobile wallet software for Ledger hardware wallets, which also supports RBF.